YBHwang/clova-developer-guide/en-KR/CIC/References/CICInterface/Settings.md

 * [`Settings.Report`](#Report)

 ## Report event {#Report}
-Reports the current settings information to CIC.
+The client reports the current settings information to CIC.
 If the [`Settings.ExpectReport`](#ExpectReport) directive is received from CIC, the client must send the `Settings.Report` event to CIC.

 ### Context fields